aaronps/enotepad/README.md

 ### Using Erlang shell

-Within a project folder run `erl -pa ebin` then in the Erlang shell you have multiple options too, using main like the _escript_:
+Using `rebar3 shell` will start a shell with the required libraries on path, you have multiple options to run it:

+Using main like the _escript_:

 ```
 Eshell V8.1  (abort with ^G)
 1> enotepad:main().